 Congressional primaries

 The 12th District includes all of Pittsburgh, some suburbs and part of Westmoreland County.
-Rep. Summer Lee, a Democrat, faces a primary challenge.
-The Republican primary is uncontested.
+Lee, a Democrat, faced a primary challenge.
+The Republican primary was uncontested.

 The 17th District includes Pittsburgh suburbs in Allegheny County and all of Beaver County.
-Rep. Chris Deluzio, a Democrat, is unopposed in the primary.
-There are two candidates for the Republican nomination.
+Rep. Chris Deluzio, a Democrat, was unopposed in the primary.
+There were two candidates for the Republican nomination.

 Below are the congressional primary results for other regions of Pennsylvania, plus statewide office results.